microsoft/devhome/docs/tools/Dashboard.md

 ### Widget providers

 When creating a widget for Dev Home, you should include all manifest values described in [Widget provider package manifest XML format](https://learn.microsoft.com/windows/apps/develop/widgets/widget-provider-manifest).
-Dev Home does not currently use `ProviderIcons`, but may choose to do so in the future, and including it will protect your widget provider from potentially breaking in the future.